-Process For Aboriginal Candidates
+Process For Indigenous Candidates

-At the time of submission of their application to OMSAS, Aboriginal candidates should submit a separate letter to the Chair, Admissions Committee, in which they declare their Aboriginal ancestry and give specific information about First Nation, treaty, community, or organizational affiliation.
+- A separate letter to the Chair, Admissions Committee, in which they declare their Indigenous ancestry and give specific information about First Nation, treaty, community, or organizational affiliation.
 The letter should request consideration by this alternate process, and should expand on the candidate's academic and personal background, and reasons and motivation for wishing to become a physician.

 Useful Links:Indigenous Physicians Association of Canada